Code-Institute-Submissions/lucky-dog-ms1/README.md

 # Lucky Dog

 Lucky dog is a website created for a fictional small business providing dog walking services in the Cork City area.
+The website is for anyone that owns or cares for a dog and may not have the time, or may not be physically able to walk their dogs every day.

 The primary goal of the website from the site owner's perspective is to lead potential customers to make contact with the business in order to book a dog walker.